TritonDataCenter/rfd/rfd/0087/README.md

 would be required if we were storing this data in (potentially HA) APIs.

-A problem with this approach that would require additional changes is that vminfod, as prototyped currently, is itself *also* a cache.
+A problem with this approach that would require additional changes is that vminfod, as prototyped currently, is itself *also* a cache similar to VMAPI.
 This means that it stores the current state but may not store every possible intermediate change.

 A "VM" in Triton is a virtual construct on top of a number of things including: